konchan/serf_handler/README.md

 require 'serf_handler'

-class MyEventHandler < SerfHandler
+class MyEventHandler < SerfHandler def initialize
+    # if logfile not specified, log outputs to STDOUT.
+    super("/path/to/logfile")
+  end

-  # called by SerfHandler when member-join event occurs
+  # called by SerfHandlerProxy when member-join event occurs
   def member_join
     # write your code
   end

-  # called by SerfHandler when your custome event occurs
+  # called by SerfHandlerProxy when your custome event occurs
   def your_custome_event
     # write your code
   end